The Bengal’s wild progenitor

 - Head: Four vertical black stripes run from the forehead or inner eye corners to the back of the neck, breaking up into short irregular rows of dark markings and elongated spots on the neck and shoulders, although sometimes one stripe runs the length of the entire body.
 Two narrow black cheek stripes run from the outer eye corners, enclosing a white area on the cheek.
 The back of their ears are black with the exception of a white triangular shaped spot.

 - Coat: It’s primarily the spotted coat that suggests “leopard”.
 ALCs exhibit well-defined dark spots spread all over their body that can be solid or rosetted and sometimes marbled.
-The base coat varies in color depending on the cat’s geological areas of origin, and ranges from different shades of tan (beige to golden), gray or tawny brown.
+The base coat varies in color depending on the cat’s geographical areas of origin, and ranges from different shades of tan (beige to golden), gray or tawny brown.
 The chin, throat, belly, and interior parts of the legs are white with black spots.

 - Pads: The color of their toe pads varies from dark purple to dark brown.
 The carpal pads, found on the forelegs, are very light pink.